hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

 ConnectionFactory.StartListening(cloudConnection, createASimpleAgent >> BasicCloudAgent)
 {% endhighlight %}
 3. Orleans.
-Orleans is an actors framework from Microsoft.
-It's main ideas are virtual actors and actor representation as an OOP class.
+Orleans is an actor framework from Microsoft.
+Its main ideas are virtual actors and actor representation as an OOP class.
 ##Virtual actors
 > 1. Perpetual existence: actors are purely logical
 > entities that always exist, virtually.
 An actor cannot be